NN police investigating robbery at City Center SunTrust Bank

 NEWPORT NEWS, Va.
 (WAVY) — Newport News police have responded to a robbery Monday afternoon at the SunTrust Bank on Canon Blvd. near City Center.

-Police said they’re looking for a white male suspect, about 5 foot 5 inches tall with a ball cap and scruffy beard.
+Police said they’re looking for the suspect pictured below, who’s about 5 foot 5 inches tall with a ball cap and scruffy beard.
 They said a gun was implied, but the suspect didn’t show it during the robbery.

 It happened just after 3 p.m. at the 11800 block of Canon Boulevard location and no one was injured.